-- 2.3.4 The list shall be updated each time there is a permanent change of facility staff. - 2.3.5 All staff will be required to sign in every day and sign out at the end of the working day using a Staff Log to be held within the onsite AAL administration office.
+- 2.3.4 This WP will be kept up-to-date with a full list of facility staff, which is contained within Appendix B. The list shall be updated each time there is a permanent change of facility staff. - 2.3.5 All staff will be required to sign in every day and sign out at the end of the working day using a Staff Log to be held within the onsite AAL administration office.